kbparagua/js-crash-course/02_closures.md

 }
 ```

-Or we can just return an anonymous function expression.
+It is also possible to just return an anonymous function expression.

 ```js